A new approach to detect the boundaries of interplanetary events: Summary and discussions

-The prediction of CMEs' arrival time is an important goal for heliospheric researches.
+The prediction of CMEs' arrival time is an important goal for heliospheric researches and space weather alerts.
 This prediction is linked to the propagation mode of the CME into the interplanetary space, but also to the accuracy of the ICME boundaries detection.
-Usually, these boundaries could be established by the analysis of magnetic field shape, or adding information about the plasma $\beta$, temperature, density, speed and charge states variation.
-We proposed here a new method to detect the interplanetary event boundaries using the temperature anisotropy local minima and the variations of plasma beta as principal criterion to delimitated the ICMEs.
-The algorithm we have applied here allowed us to compute the boundaries following few steps: TAM computation using a certain threshold (that could vary from an event to another), selection of those two TAM that border a region with $\beta<0.2$ and also those two TAMs containing the previous interval and where $\beta$ exceeds 0.2.
-The analysis of the total pressure variation, temperature, charge states and magnetic field signatures could be an indicative to extend or limit the boundaries of an event.
-In the individual cases analysis we could find that intermediate boundaries are necessary (belonging also to the computed TAM), if merged events exist.
-This method allow us to better understand the morphology of an event.
-We have computed the boundaries for the ICMEs occurred during the maximum of solar CME production period, \ie the years 2000, 2001 and 2002 and found events listed also by other authors, but also few new small ICMEs.
+Usually, these boundaries could be established by the analysis of magnetic field components curves' shape, or adding information about the plasma $\beta$, temperature, density, speed and charge states variation.
+We proposed here a new method to detect the interplanetary event boundaries using the local minima of the \emph{Ulysses'} temperatures ratio and the variations of plasma beta as first criterion to delimit the ICMEs boundaries.
+Our method, in this form, is applicable for \emph{Ulysses} spacecraft.
+Both temperatures measured by \emph{Ulysses}, $Ts$ and $Tl$, are in the radial direction and each one could be used as proton temperature.
+On the other hand, it exists a systematic variation of their ratio with local minima at the interplanetary events' boundaries.
+Consequently, we deduce that the SWOOPS instrument could have the best precision of the measurements at the boundaries of the events and a maximum variation inside an event or an interplanetary structure.
+We note that the local minima of $Ar$ appear at the boundaries between different plasma flow regimes, before or after shocks, as well as outlining the plasma magnetic insulation.
+These local minima could be an indicative of the isotropization of the field-aligned streams (or counterstreams), frequently observed in the boundary regions after the forward and reverse shocks \citep{Skoug2000, Steed2011, Lazar2014}.

-In the individual cases analysis we could found that intermediate boundaries are necessary (belonging also to the computed TAM), if merged events exist.
-This method allow us to also understand the morphology of an event.
-We have analysed the morphology of three known MCs: events registered on 10 June 2001, 24 August 2001 and 23 January 2001.
-We found that the MC registered by \emph{Ulysses} on 10 June 2001 is actually a complex structure of two MC events, resulted from a series of flares occurred in the NOAA active regions 09475 and 09486.
-Similar story has also the event observed by \emph{Ulysses} on 23 January 2001.
-The two merged MCs came from the two rapid halo CMEs occurred after flares raised in NOAA 09313, and probably traveled together.
-A different status has the event from 24 August 2001, where a single MC was detected.